symfony/symfony-docs/security/force_https.rst

-How to Force HTTPS or HTTP for different URLs
+How to Force HTTPS or HTTP for Different URLs
 =============================================

 .. tip::